-All public use airports, >3000 feet long, within 25 nm of I73 are available for training with an instructor and student solo flights with an endorsements with the following exceptions:
+All public use airports, >3000 feet long, within 25 nm of I73 are available for training with an instructor and student solo flights for which they are endorsed with the following exceptions:

 - 1. Richmond (KRID) and Miami University (KOXD) are considered within the 25nm radius. - 2.
 Dahio Trotwood (I44) and Red Stewart (40I) may be used for dual instruction only.